IntentArchitect/Docs/articles/application-development/modelling/services-designer/message-based-integration-modeling/message-based-integration-modeling.md

 ![Message subscribed existing handler](./images/subscribe-existing-handler.png)

-> [!NOTE]
-> These steps assume you already have a package reference to the publishing application's messages.
-If you don't, [add a package reference to the publishing application's integration messages](#making-integration-messages-available-in-other-applications).

-## Publishing an Integration Command from a Service Command
+## Publishing an Integration Command

+You can publish an integration `Message` from any of the following elements:

+- Service `Command`
+- Service `Operation`
+- `Domain Event Handler`

+### Creating and Publishing a New Integration `Integration Command`

-1. On the diagram, hover over the service `Command` and click the `Suggestion` icon :bulb:.
+1. On the diagram, hover over the element and click the `Suggestion` icon :bulb:.
 2. Select **Publish Integration Command**.
    - This adds a new `Integration Command` and associates it with your `Command`.
 3. Enter the name of your `Integration Command` and press Enter.